basp/xil2/README.md

 5           <- top
 ```
 * `intern` converts a string into a symbol for the interpreter (bypassing any parser rules).
-* `i` evalues a quotation on the stack, basically predending it to the queue.
+* `i` evalues a quotation on the stack, prepending it onto the queue.
 * `unit` wraps a value into a quotation (i.e. `x unit = [x]`).

 It is not clear how useful this is in practice but it is kind of neat.